Detecting Accelerating Eccentric Binaries in the LISA Band: Analytical Consideration

 This strategy is described in Figure \ref{fig:flowchart}.
 In particular, we firstly introduce the symmetric mass ratio that connects the chirp mass to the total mass in the following way:

 in which $\nu$ is the symmetric mass ratio:

 The symmetric mass ratio always satisfies $\nu\leq 1/4$, and the value of $\nu$ is often constrained in GW template fitting.

-As illustrated in Figure \ref{fig:flowchart}, given an accelerating, eccentric compact object binary, its GR precession pattern ($\Delta f$) can be used to extract $M_{\rm total}$, which is not biased by the acceleration according to the reasons mentioned above.
+As illustrated in Figure \ref{fig:flowchart}, given an accelerating, eccentric compact object binary, its GW signal has the signatures of GR precession and GW emission.
+We can use templates (with/ without including the sources' peculiar acceleration) to fit the parameters of the source.
+In either case, the GR precession pattern ($\Delta f$) in the signal will constrain the total mass $M_{\rm total}$, which is not biased by the acceleration according to the reasons mentioned above.
 Thus, Eq.~(\ref{eq:mc-mtotal0}), combined with the limits on $\nu$, places constraints on the intrinsic chirp mass $\mathcal{M}_{c}$ (see left branch in Figure \ref{fig:flowchart}).
-The limits on $\mathcal{M}_{c}$ can be used to constrain the intrinsic frequency shift rate $\dot{f}_{e}$ via Eq.~(\ref{eq:chirp mass}) (``Limits on $\dot{f}_e$'' sub-branch).
-On the other hand, the observed waveform has the information of both the frequency and its time derivative, i.e., $f_o$ and $\dot{f}_o$ (see the right branch in Figure \ref{fig:flowchart}).
-Moreover, $\dot{f}_o$ has two components, one due to the intrinsic GW emission decay, and another caused by the peculiar acceleration.
-The former is $\dot{f}_{e}$, while the latter is $\dot{f}_{acc}\propto f_o\times a_{\\}$ (see Eqs.~(\ref{eq:doppler2}) and (\ref{Eq:acc})).
-The constraints we get from the procedure in the left branch of Figure \ref{fig:flowchart} allows for disentangling the intrinsic frequency shift rate $\dot{f}_{e}$ from the observed quantity $\dot{f}_{o}$, thus yields constraints on the acceleration-induced frequency shift rate ($\dot{f}_{\rm acc} = \dot{f}_o-\dot{f}_e$).
-Therefore, the strategy overall yields constraints on the binary's acceleration.
+The limits on $\mathcal{M}_{c}$ can be used to constrain the intrinsic frequency shift rate $\dot{f}_{e}$ via Eq.~(\ref{eq:chirp mass}) (``Constrain $\dot{f}_e$'' sub-branch).